PengBAI/peng/README.md

 **equensWorldline**  -  Since  October 2015

-Software Engineer & Technical referent Docker
+Software Engineer, DevOps & Technical referent Docker

 **Worldline**  -  From  May 2015  to September 2015